Lithill/New-Egg-Champion-Website/readme.md

 ### Early Design Phases

-A few different designs were considered before choosing the final one.
-The index page has the most early design variations, as this was the first page that was considered:
+A few designs were considered before choosing the final one.
+The index page has the most early-design variations, as this was the first page that was considered:

 ![Index Page First Design](assets/images/index-idea-1.jpg)
 ![Index Page Second Design](assets/images/index-idea-2.jpg)